sudomaxime/do-volume-backup/readme.md

 push --endpoint YOUR_DO_SPACE_ENDPOINT --bucket YOUR_DO_BUCKET_NAME --name YOUR_DESIRED_BACKUP_NAME; \
 history -d $(history 1)
 ```
+the `--name` of your backup will be the timestamped archive name you recieved from the terminal in the previous step (ex: `YOUR_DESIRED_BACKUP_NAME-1676215362990.tar`).

 *Note: we use `history -d $(history 1)` to prevent leaking secrets in server history logs, this is considered a good practice.*